-The Home Office Immigration Enforcement manager, or person deputising for them in their absence, must check the log to make sure the:

-- reference section contains the Home Office or port reference as well as the CID one - findings of the healthcare review provide all the details available, including the date of the assessment and the reason for its conclusions, along with confirmation that the detainee has consented to this information being shared - caseworker informed section includes the name and contact details for the caseworker, the date they were advised and whether they are Criminal Casework, Detained Asylum Casework (DAC), Third Country Unit (TCU) or National Removals Command (NRC) cases - reason for not eating and/or drinking is provided, if reasons have not been given, enter 'No reason provided'

-The Home Office Immigration Enforcement manager must add any further comments, including observations made from relevant interactions, such as any physical signs of starvation or dehydration, able to speak, dried lips.
+- 85. The DET manager, or person deputising for them in their absence, must check the log to make sure the: - reference section contains the Home Office or port reference as well as the CID Person ID; - findings of the healthcare review provide all the details available, including the date of the assessment and the reason for its conclusions, along with confirmation that the detained individual has consented to this information being shared; - caseworker informed section includes the name and contact details for the caseworker, the date they were advised and whether they are Criminal Casework, or National Removals Command (NRC) cases; and - reason for not eating and/or drinking is provided, if reasons have not been given, enter 'No reason provided' - 86.
+The DET manager must add any further comments, including observations made from relevant interactions, such as any physical signs of starvation or dehydration, ability to speak and dried lips.